DevGrade-Dev/hacktitude.github.io/README.md

 Every time you push the code to the upstream, automatic test cases are triggered to calculate your team's score.
 Therefore please ensure you only push stable code.

-Do not change any file in the `config` folder of your code.
-These configurations are used to correctly build your code on our servers.
+Do not change any file in the `config` or `tests` folder of your code.
+These are used to correctly build your code on our servers.

 ## Getting support